-Christopher Freeth is a Senior Associate in the Intellectual Property team.
-Chris advises clients across a range of both contentious and non-contentious matters concerning all IP rights.
-He has particular experience in patent litigation and regularly works with clients in the life science sector, using his experience both as a lawyer and a former medical student to provide tailored, sector specific advice.
+Christopher Freeth is a Principal Associate in the Intellectual Property team and advises clients across a range of contentious and non-contentious matters, with a particular focus on patent litigation in the life science sector.

-Chris acted for FKB throughout the dispute, encompassing pre-action strategic advice, High Court litigation, multiple applications, and an appeal to the Court of Appeal.
-Ultimately the case resulted in new law with FKB being awarded the UK's first declaration as to the obviousness of its own products (a so-called "Arrow" or "Fujifilm" declaration).
+Ultimately, the case resulted in new law with Fujifilm being awarded the UK's first declaration as to the obviousness of its own products, a so-called "Arrow" declaration.

 Glaxo Group was a dispute concerning pharmaceutical compositions used in inhaler products in which (our client Glaxo argued a Gillette defense coupled with an Arrow declaration).
 This strategy was successful and led to the award of the UK's second "Arrow" declaration.